pikepdf/pikepdf/docs/references/build_process.md

 Here are the current constraints for building on macOS:

-- General rule for macOS: build on the oldest available macOS runner, and set `MACOSX_DEPLOYMENT_TARGET="that version.0"`, e.g. macos-14 and `MACOSX_DEPLOYMENT_TARGET="14.0"`
+- General rule for macOS: build on the oldest available macOS runner, and set `MACOSX_DEPLOYMENT_TARGET="that version.0"`, e.g. macos-15 and `MACOSX_DEPLOYMENT_TARGET="15.0"`
 - QPDF needs at least `MACOSX_DEPLOYMENT_TARGET="11.0"` since it uses C++20.
-- Homebrew requires macOS 13+, and we depend on it so we can't support older versions.
-- Homebrew creates binaries with MACOSX_DEPLOYMENT_TARGET="macos-x".
-  Therefore, we should build on the minimum runner.
-For x86_64 that is macos-15-intel.
+- Homebrew creates binaries with MACOSX_DEPLOYMENT_TARGET="macos-x", and delocate vendors Homebrew's libjpeg into the wheel.
+Therefore, we must build on the minimum runner, or delocate rejects the wheel.
-- Setting `SYSTEM_VERSION_COMPAT=0` was necessary for pip to understand `MACOSX_DEPLOYMENT_TARGET="13.0"` rather than macOS X 10.x syntax.
-  Should not be necessary from here on.
-- GitHub introduced macos-15-intel as a way of requested Intel runners.
-  There are no macos-14-intel images and it's unclear if macos-15 is capable of supporting it.
-We try anyway, by setting `MACOSX_DEPLOYMENT_TARGET = "14.0"`.
-- GitHub's macos-14 runner is the first to be Apple Silicon.
-Since we use Homebrew, it can only build macos-14.
-We only support macos-14 for arm64.
-Cirrus CI did support earlier macos.
-We no longer use Cirrus for Apple Silicon, just for Linux ARM64.
+- We build arm64 wheels only, on macos-15.
+GitHub is deprecating the macos-14 runner, so macOS 15 is now the minimum for binary wheels.
+- We no longer build or test Intel (x86_64) wheels, since the platform is end of life.
+We dropped the macos-15-intel runner.
+Intel Mac users can build from source.

 Taking a quick peek at numpy, it may be easier to build universal2 wheels and use QEMU to confirm that they work.
 That would be another big build overhaul.

-Users who build from source have more options and can likely get functional builds on anything newer than macOS 14.
+Users who build from source have more options and can likely get functional builds on older macOS versions.

 ## Historical decisions